 As Palm Sunday dawned on March 27, the prisoners were divided into quarters.
 While the sick and wounded remained in the chapel, the other three groups were escorted on different roads out of town.
 Believing they were on missions to gather wood, drive cattle or even sail to safety in New Orleans, the rebels joked and swapped stories.
 As soon as they were ordered to halt a half-mile from the fort, however, the Texans realized their fates.
 The Mexican guards opened fire.
 Those not killed by the gunshots were butchered with bayonets.
 Back at the presidio, the Mexicans executed the wounded against the chapel wall and even shot them in their makeshift beds.
 The injured Fannin was the last to be slaughtered.
 His three dying wishes were to be shot in the chest, given a Christian burial and have his watch sent to his family.
 Instead, the Mexican commanding officer shot Fannin in the face, burned his body with the others and kept the timepiece as a war prize.

-Nearly 350 rebels were executed in the Goliad Massacre, almost twice as many as were killed at the siege of the Alamo.
+Nearly 350 rebels were executed in the Goliad Massacre, and almost twice as many as were killed at the siege of the Alamo.
 The death toll would have been even higher if not for a Mexican woman known as the “Angel of Goliad” who convinced a Mexican colonel to spare the lives of approximately 20 doctors, orderlies and interpreters.

 Santa Anna’s ruthless treatment of the captured soldiers had the opposite effect than what he intended.
 The “Napoleon of the West” was no longer seen as a brilliant military strategist but a cruel despot.
 The Goliad Massacre hardened attitudes toward Santa Anna throughout the United States and inflamed and unified the Texas resistance.
 Less than a month later, as Houston prepared his men for the decisive Battle of San Jacinto that would earn Texas its independence, he concluded his impassioned speech with the rallying cry: “Remember the Alamo!
 The Alamo!
 The Alamo!”
 His men thundered a reply with an addendum: “Remember the Alamo!
 Remember Goliad!”